otoolep/questdb.io/website/blog/2020-04-02-introducing-simd-aggregations.md

 <a href="https://en.wikipedia.org/wiki/SIMD" target="_blank">SIMD instructions</a> are specific CPU instruction sets for arithmetic calculations that use synthetic parallelisation.
 The parallelisation is synthetic because instead of spreading the work across CPU cores, SIMD performs vector operations on multiple items using a **single** CPU instruction.
-In practice, if you were to to add 8 numbers together, SIMD does that in 1 operation instead of 8.
+In practice, if you were to add 8 numbers together, SIMD does that in 1 operation instead of 8.
 We get compounded performance improvements by combining SIMD with actual parallelisation and spanning the work across CPUs.